In 2019, Pushkin State Russian Language Institute offers the following programs of International Russian Language Summer courses:

 - Program 5.
 Speak Russian Fluently (intensive speaking practice at levels B2 and C1).

-- Program 16.
-NEW!
+- Program 17.
 Russian Language for Guides (level B1 and higher).
 A course for students of culture and international communication studies, who intends to work with Russian-speaking tourists.

 You will be able to learn Russian alphabet, learn to read and write in Russian, study and understand phonetic system of Russian language.
 At the end of the program, you will be able to read and understand simple texts, to tell about yourself, your family, your city.